cromination/taddimus/web/wp-content/plugins/webp-converter-for-media/readme.txt

 #### How does this work?

+When a browser tries to load an image file, the plugin checks if it supports the AVIF format (if enabled in the plugin settings).
+If so, the browser will receive the equivalent of the original image in the AVIF format.
+If it does not support AVIF, but supports the WebP format, the browser will receive the equivalent of the original image in WebP format.
+In case the browser does not support either WebP or AVIF, the original image is loaded. **This means full support for all browsers.**

+A guide on how to test whether the plugin is working properly can be found [here](https://mattplugins.com/docs/how-to-test-converter-for-media-plugin).

+#### Additional information
-- If you have just installed the plugin, you can optimize images with one click.
-Image size will be smaller after generate webp!
+- If you have just installed the plugin, you can optimize images with **one click**.
+Image size will be smaller after generate AVIF and WebP!
-- New images that will be added to the Media Library will be converted automatically.
+- New images that will be added to the Media Library will be converted **automatically**.
-- Our image optimizer does not modify your original images in any way.
-This means security for you and your files.
+- Our image optimizer does not modify your original images in any way. **This means security for you and your files.** Files converted to AVIF and WebP format are saved in a separate directory: /wp-content/uploads-webpc/.
-- When the browser loads an image, our plugin checks if it supports the WebP format.
-If so, the image in WebP format is loaded.
-- The plugin does not make redirects in default mode, so the URL is always the same.
-Only the MIME type of the image changes to `image/webp`.
-- No redirects means no cache issues, faster and trouble-free operation of your website.
-If you want to know more about how it works, check out [the plugin FAQ](#faq) below.
-- It does not matter if the image display as an `img` HTML tag or you use `background-image`.
-It works always!
-- In case rewriting by rules from .htaccess file is blocked, a mode is available which loads images via PHP file.
-Then image URLs are changed, but the logic of operation is the same as in the case of the default mode.
-- The final result after image optimization is that your users download less than half of the data, and the website itself loads faster!
-- You lose nothing - if you had to remove the plugin, it will remove everything after itself.
+- **You lose nothing** - if you had to remove the plugin, it will remove everything after itself.
 It does not leave any trace, so you can check it with ease.

-#### Convert WebP - it is the future of image optimization!
+#### Convert WebP and AVIF - it is the future of image optimization!

 Optimize images and raise your website to a new level now!
 Install the plugin and enjoy the website that loads faster by image optimization.
 Surely you and your users will appreciate it.

 #### Support for additional directories

-You can convert WebP and optimize images not only from `/uploads` directory but also from `/plugins` and `/themes` directories.
-This allows full integration with the WebP format!
+You can convert WebP and AVIF, and optimize images not only from `/uploads` directory but also from `/plugins` and `/themes` directories.
+This allows full integration with WebP and AVIF formats!

 #### Support to the development of plugin